-Furthermore, the maximum longitudinal compressive stress in the concrete deck at the strength limit state shall not exceed $0.6f'c$.
-The longitudinal compressive stress in the deck is to be determined in accordance with Article 6.10.1.1d, which allows the permanent and transient load stresses to be computed using the short-term section properties (i.e. modular ratio taken as n).
+Furthermore, the maximum longitudinal compressive stress in the concrete deck at the strength limit state is not to exceed $0.6f'{c}$.
+The longitudinal compressive stress in the deck is to be determined in accordance with Article 6.10.1.1d, which allows the permanent and transient load stresses in the concrete deck to be computed using the short-term section properties (i.e. modular ratio taken as n).

-The unfactored bending moments at Section G2-1 are taken directly from the analysis and are shown below (see Table 7Table 4).
+The unfactored bending moments at Section G2-1 are taken directly from the analysis and are shown below (see).
 The live load moment includes the centrifugal force and dynamic load allowance effects.

-Noncomposite Dead Load: $M{DC1} = 5,891 \text{ kip-ft}$ Composite Dead Load: $M{DC2} = 765 \text{ kip-ft}$ Future Wearing Surface Dead Load: $M{DW} = 1,006 \text{ kip-ft}$ Live Load (incl.
-IM and CF): $M{LL+IM} = 5,920 \text{ kip-ft}$
+Noncomposite Dead Load: M{DC1} = 5,891 kip-ft Composite Dead Load: M{DC2} =765 kip-ft Future Wearing Surface Dead Load: M{DW} = 1,006 kip-ft

+Live Load (incl.
+IM and CF):

+$$M{LL+IM} = 5,920$$

+kip-ft

-Compute the factored flange flexural stresses at Section G2-1 for the STRENGTH I limit state, without consideration of flange lateral bending.
+Compute the factored flange flexural stresses at Section G2-1 for the Strength I load combination, without consideration of flange lateral bending.
 As discussed previously, the η factor is taken equal to 1.0 in this example.
 Therefore: